Aosanusi30/Brazil-Energy-Demand-Analysis/README.md

 2. Find the lowest energy consumed in a month by year and the highest energy consumed in a month by year

-2. Find the lowest energy consumed in a day, in a year and highest energy consumed in a day, in a year.
+2. Find the lowest energy consumed in a day, in a year, time and highest energy consumed in a day, in a year and time.
+3. Determine the Off-peak  (when demand for power is at its lowest) and Peak hours  (when demand for power is at its highest)

 ## DATA QUAITY REPORT
 Data quality reporting is the process I used in removing and reorganising all compromising data.
 ![](DataQualityReport.JPG)

 ## DATA SOURCING
-The data was collect from Kaggle.com and it contains 201,312 and 2 fields
+The data was collected from Kaggle.com and it contains 201,312 and 2 fields

 ![](DatasetPQ.JPG)